DataDog/documentation/content/en/real_user_monitoring/guide/alerting-with-conversion-rates.md

 ## Export conversion rate graph

-The funnel displays the overall conversion and dropoff rates, number of converted or dropoff sessions, and percentage of converted or dropoff sessions.
+The funnel displays the overall conversion and dropoff rates, the number of converted or dropoff sessions, and the percentage of converted or dropoff sessions.

 {{< img src="real_user_monitoring/guide/alerting-with-conversion-rates/funnel-widget-export.mp4" alt="Export the funnel widget into an existing dashboard or a new dashboard" video=true >}}